-The open plan offices concept was first started in Germany in the 1950s to facilitate idea flow and communication.
+The open-plan office’s concept was first started in Germany in the 1950s to facilitate idea flow and communication.
 It has taken nearly sixty years for the trend to be adopted by the majority of the worldwide business community and offices around the world.
 The reasons for going open plan in the office environment makes for great agency rhetoric: ideation, communication, collaborative resonance and speed.
-Most of the agency leaders have confirmed that there is improvement in performance due to open offices.
-Other changes, such as grouping employees by project teams instead of departments, assists productivity a great deal.
+Most of the agency leaders have confirmed that there is an improvement in performance due to open offices.
+Other changes, such as grouping employees by project teams instead of departments, assist productivity a great deal.
 One key, semi-vain demerit of open office?
 Being promoted may no longer embrace social cues such as moving up to the corner office.

-As office spaces continue to move towards open plan layours, there will arise new concerns about employees who do not perform best in this type of the environment.
+As office spaces continue to move towards open-plan layouts, there will arise new concerns about employees who do not perform best in this type of the environment.
 The new design should mitigate these concerns instead of exacerbating them.
 The employees should also be made aware of the benefit of open plan office layout in order for them to embrace the idea.
-In an open plan office, the space layout has cons and pros for a firm and its personnel.
+In an open-plan office, the space layout has cons and pros for a firm and its personnel.

 Staff disadvantages of Open Plan Offices

 - The high level of each day’s interaction that takes place in an open office may lead to distractions and noise that make it difficult for employees to concentrate on their work.